 Water level gauges were installed and surveyed to the same datum (NAVD 1988) in December 2005 at 10 locations throughout the bank.
 These locations include Black Pond, Power Line Pond, Pine Log Creek, Deep Edge Pond, Little Deep Edge Pond, Dykes Mill Pond ditch connecting to Pine Log Creek #7, a natural channel from Joiner Lake to the Green Pond, Green Ponds, and Dry Lake.
-The gauges are read monthly by the Florida Fish and Wildlife Conservation Commission staff, and the results are submitted to the NWFWMD (Table 2, Figure 7).
-The highest water levels for 2020 were reported in November and associated with rainfall from hurricane Sally (Table 2, Figure 7).
+The gauges are read monthly by the Florida Fish and Wildlife Conservation Commission staff, and submitted to the NWFWMD (Table 2, Figure 7).
+The highest water levels for 2021 were reported in September (Table 2, Figure 7).
 Conversely, the lowest gage readings were recorded for June for most sampling stations.